Interview Skills and Tricks

 - Start the conversation by thanking them for scheduling the time for you.
 Be careful and avoid thanking them for interviewing you.
 The time is a neutral opening and a thank you is appropriate.
 They invited you for the interview, it is their job.

 - Compliment them as early in the conversation as possible.
 Examples include thanking them for the great directions after entering the building, their promptness in seeing you, their preparation and understanding of what you bring to the table.

-- After the interview, write them a quick thank you note or email, either is appropriate.
+- Yes, write them a quick thank you note or email, either is appropriate.

 Be honest.
 Answer their questions using this formula; make three or four statements and then ask them a question.
 The question will along the lines of, “Does that make sense?
 Or, did I answer your question?”
 Then let them answer.
 Giving them the time to answer will reveal more of what they are looking for to fill the position.